MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 Activation mode: toggle

-When you pick up the drill, it's "ready for action"--it's held out in front of you and turned on.
+When you pick up the drill, it's automatically activated--it's held out in front of you and turned on.
 When you click, the drill turns off and your arm moves the drill down to your side.
-When you click again, the drill goes back into its "ready for action" state.
+When you click again, the drill goes back into its turned-on state.
 This is a good example of the "toggle" activate type, which always toggles between two states.

 ![Screen shot of an avatar holding the Drill.](../../../media/enhance-your-environment/equips-in-detail/016-drill.png)